 200 grams fresh wide rice noodles (sen yai)

-200 grams chicken (alternatively you could really use any meat of your choice)
+200 grams sliced chicken or shrimp (alternatively you could really use any meat of your choice)

 1 large handful chopped Chinese broccoli (kailan) - about 2 stalks.
 Traditionally Pak kana is used

 ½ tablespoon dark soy sauce (Yan Wal Yun or Kecap Manis or any Thai dark soy sauce)

 Garnish with chili flakes, pepper, and vinegar if you like

 1. Separate fresh wide rice noodles, making sure any clumps are separated.

 2. Mince 3 cloves of garlic, slice the chicken into small bite sized pieces, and slice Gai Lan into 1.5 centimeter strips.

 3. Heat a large wok on medium heat and add about 2 tablespoons of oil.
 Add garlic, fry the garlic for about 10 seconds until fragrant.